benoleary/Vevacious/Vevacious/README.Vevacious.txt

 CHANGELOG:
+ * 28th April 2014: version 1.1.00beta14
+ - Added code to default Python to correctly identify if CosmoTransitions2 is being used instead of version 1, and to write the code to calculate the action in the correct form for version 2.

  * 25th April 2014: version 1.1.00beta13
  - Fixed rather significant bug in the conversion from seconds to 1/GeV which was used for calculating the lifetime of metastable points in the default